If you do not see an answer to your question, please send us an email at firstname.lastname@example.org

 Q. If my mentoring hours go over the 24 hours, can I claim more than 24 PDUs?

-A. Only a total of 24 mentoring hours can be claimed as part of the 1:1 mentoring relationship.
-If more than 24 hours are spent, still only 24 PDUs can be claimed.
+A. Only a total of 24 mentoring hours can be claimed as part of the allotted 1:1 contact (mentoring) time.
+If more than 24 hours are spent, still only 24 PDUs can be claimed for that portion of the Program.

 Q. If I do not complete my 24 hours of contact time by the end of the Program, what can I do?